Matth9814/Energy-impact-of-image-watermarking-in-serial-bus-transmission/README.md

 * `SIM_RES_PATH`: root folder of the simulation results;
 * `DATA_KEYS`: entries of the data structure the simulation results are recorded into; it can be found at the end of `src/main.py`.

-After setting up a simulation, it can be started by executing:
+Before starting a real benchmark, compute the maximum watermark size by setting `WM_SIZE_COMP=True` and executing:
+<a name="simstart"></a>
 ```py
 cd src
 python3 main.py
 ```
+Follow the instructions on the terminal and, in case you feel lost, check the code since there are a lot of comments that can help you understand the program structure.\

+The real benchmark can be started by executing the same [commands](#simstart) (remember to set `WM_SIZE_COMP=False`).\
 The simulation progress is reported on the terminal and, at the end, the result is recored in a file inside the `simres\` folder.
 The file name can be found by looking at the `DATA_FILENAME` macro inside `src/header.py`.

 At this point the results can be analyzed by executing: